 Some More Information About The Actual Products.

-- The scale of these dollhouses and miniature furniture is either in “full scale” (meaning 1-inch-scale or 1:12-scale) or “half-scale” ( which means on 1:24-scale).
+- The scale of these Greenleaf dollhouse kits and miniature furniture is either “full scale” (meaning 1-inch-scale or 1:12-scale) or “half-scale” ( which means on 1:24-scale).

 - open-back designs of the dollhouse kits.